iaminh/iaminh.github.io/_posts/2020-07-25-Deeplink-with-coordinators.md

 We have to `resetDeeplink` after we process the deeplink.
 That should solve the cases when the deeplink gets emitted again and we are already deeper in the navigation.

-In this implementation we will always reset the navigation when the deeplink gets emitted.
+In this implementation, we will always reset the navigation when the deeplink gets emitted.

-Actual implementation in the coordinators:
+The actual implementation in the coordinators:
 ```swift
 // AppCoordinator
 private func bindDeeplink() {